 You are not permitted to refuse to stop at a DUI checkpoint, but you are not expected to comply with certain investigation aspects.

 Under the statute, field sobriety tests vary from chemical (blood or breath) tests because they are notoriously inconsistent.
 These roadside checks can be failed even by sober people.

 A DUI checkpoint does not obligate you to continue.
 In fact, police departments are required to publicize the checkpoint’s location, date, and length in advance.
 You should turn around to clear the checkpoint if you can do so without violating any traffic rules, such as doing an unconstitutional U-turn.
 Under the 4th Amendment, sobriety checkpoints are legal as a fair search, but you can only apply if you pass through the checkpoint and are chosen.

 DUI checkpoints are a contentious issue in some jurisdictions, but they are legal under federal law as long as police forces adhere to strict guidelines.

 Beyond the 12 states referred to above, DUI checkpoints are indeed legal.

-Such a conclusion has been arrived at on the premise that DUI checkpoints’ intrusion overrides the safety and overall interest of the public at large.
+Such a conclusion has been arrived at on the premise that DUI checkpoints’ intrusion overrides the public’s safety and overall interest at large.